flickerfly/operator-registry/docs/design/operator-bundle.md

 ## Operator Bundle Commands

-`opm` (Operator Package Manager) is a CLI tool to generate bundle annotations, build bundle manifests image, validate bundle manifests image and other functionalities.
+`opm` (Operator Package Manager) is a CLI tool to generate bundle annotations, build bundle manifests image, validate bundle manifest images and other functionalities.
 Please note that the `generate`, `build` and `validate` features of `opm` CLI are currently in alpha and only meant for development use.

 ### `opm` (Operator Package Manager)